ritual-net/infernet-monorepo/libraries/infernet_client/docs/index.md

 ## Quickstart

-With your infernet node running, you can interact with it using either the CLI tool or the python library.
+With your Infernet Node running, you can interact with it using either the CLI tool or the python library.

 Here's how you can check the [server's health](https://docs.ritual.net/infernet/node/api#healthinfo):